prakhar00007/ChitChat/README.md

 - **File Sharing**: Enable users to share files with each other, fostering seamless collaboration.

-- **Notifications**: Implement real-time notifications to alert users about new messages, video call requests, or other important events.
+- **Notifications**: Implement real-time notifications to alert users about video call requests, or other important events.

 - **Emojis and Reactions**: Add support for emojis and reactions in chat conversations to enhance expressiveness and engagement.